zachleach/mtga-clone/card-stacks/src/prompts2.md

 scope:
-focus solely on implementing the multi-board layout, but take into consideration the additional features yet to come
+focus solely on implementing the multi-board layout, but take into consideration the additional features yet to come do not implement drag and drop across boards, but ensure the design facilitates its the future implementation

 task:
-decompose the given feature request into more approachable conceptual units, then explain what implementing each would entail given the broader context of the application explain in natural language, not code
+identify the singular core intent of the feature request and its scope, then decompose the it into more approachable conceptual units explain in paragraph form in natural language, not code

-outline how you would approach implementing this feature step-by-step in order to maintain consistency with the existing project's control flow and style explain in natural language, not code
+outline how you would approach implementing this feature step-by-step in order to maintain consistency with the existing project's control flow and style explain in paragraph form in natural language, not code

 begin implementing the changes, ensuring to document the purpose and intention behind each change made within the artifacts you create